cferdinandi/learn-vanilla-js/content/projects.md

 The best way to learn JavaScript is by writing lots of code, but coming up with ideas for projects can be hard.
 Here's a short list to get you started.

+After you’ve completed a project, check if off and the site will save your learning progress for you.

 {{<cta for="learnvjs-projects">}}

 {{<projects>}}